StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Using StatisticalRethinking v4

-To work through the StatisticalRethinking book using Julia and Turing or Stan, download either one of the above mentioned `projects` and start Pluto.
+To work through the StatisticalRethinking book using Julia and Turing or Stan, download either one of the above mentioned `projects` and start Pluto (or Jupyter).

 An early, experimental version of [StructuralCausalModels.jl](https://github.com/StatisticalRethinkingJulia/StructuralCausalModels.jl) is also included as a dependency in the StatisticalRethinking.jl package.